openlawteam/docs/docs/getting-started-overview/README.md

 You can find further instructions on how to use our JavaScript libraries in our [APIClient](/api-client/) and [Openlaw Object](/openlaw-object/) references.

-## Scala
+## Scala (openlaw-core)

-If you want to use OpenLaw core in your Scala project, here is how to add it to your sbt project:
+If you want to use OpenLaw core in your Scala project, here is how to add [the library](https://bintray.com/openlawos/openlaw-core) to your sbt project:

 ```scala
 // First add our repository